ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 ![](/wiki/shared/news/2026-02-16-happy-chinese-new-year/imochiv.png)

-::Imokora::{ user=2472609 } and [chiv](https://osu.ppy.sh/users/6701656) are key staff members who provide the backbone for the tournament scene.
+::Imokora::{ user=2472609 } and ::chiv::{ user=6701656 } are key staff members who provide the backbone for the tournament scene.
 Imokora is a tireless pillar within the Chinese-speaking community, while chiv serves as a vital bridge, lending his international expertise to support and elevate local tournaments.

 <div class="news-chat-quote__text-container">